How to Start a Small Business 101 — The Ultimate Guide

 David Slayed Goliath For a Reason: Sometimes Smaller is Better

-As a small business owner you can either look at your marketing budget alongside the Walmarts of this world and wave the white flag, or you can choose to change your perspective and realize that being small brings distinct advantages in the modern economy.
+As an entrepreneur starting a small business, you can either look at your marketing budget alongside the Walmarts of this world and wave the white flag, or you can choose to change your perspective and realize that being small brings distinct advantages in the modern economy.

 Secondly, your size allows you to laser-focus your attention on the right audience.
 Walmart wants to sell everything to everyone.
 So maybe instead, you just focus on selling colorful earmuffs to children in the Mission District in San Francisco.
 This kind of clarity allows you to compete for search rankings on Google, key positions on Yelp and other business recommendation engines, and for space on social media.